-We evaluate the quality of the resulting fronts using the hypervolume (HV) indicator \cite{auger2012hypervolume}, applied to the sample means.
-The hypervolume is the volume of the objective space that is dominated by the front obtained, w.r.t. a reference point.
-The larger the hypervolume, the better the quality of the front obtained.
-We use the algorithm proposed in \cite{fonseca2006improved} to compute this indicator.
-As the front obtained by the algorithms may depend on the initial design, we performed 50 macro-replications: each macro-replication starts with a different initial design, on which the algorithms then start their calculations.
+We evaluate the quality of the resulting fronts using the well-known hypervolume (HV) and IGD+ indicators \citep{LiYao2019acmcs}.
+The hypervolume is the volume of the objective space that is dominated by the front obtained, w.r.t. a reference point, and the IGD+ is the average smallest inverted generational distance to the closest member of the true Pareto front.
+The larger the hypervolume and the lower the IGD+, the better the quality of the front obtained.
+We also include performance analysis of the proposed methods using the \emph{empirical attainment function} \citep{lopez2010exploratory}.
+As the front obtained by the algorithms may depend on the initial design, we performed 50 macro-replications, each one starting with a different initial design.